Practice-SpencerTower/DSAs/heaps.md

 # Heaps

+## Notes: Javascript Algorithms and Data Structures Masterclass by Colt Steel

 - A category of trees
 - What applies to trees applies to heaps
 - Many types of heaps